AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 \mathrm{H}(Q)=-\operatorname{pr}(v) \log (p r(v))-(1-p r(v)) \log (1-p r(v))
 $$

-The letter $\mathrm{H}$ is eta in Greek which is close to first couple of vowels for the word entropy.
+The letter $\mathrm{H}$ is eta in Greek which is close to the first couple of vowels for the word entropy.

-On the other hand, if we have another distribution for the probabilities $p r(v)$ and $1-p r(v)$ then to differentiate between them we add a subscript to denote which distribution we are talking about
+On the other hand, if we have another distribution for the probabilities $p r(v)$ and $1-p r(v)$ then to differentiate between them, we add a subscript to denote which distribution we are talking about

 $$
 \begin{array}{l}